ismailcanvarli/MovieBank/README.md

 - Delete products from the cart.
 - Apply discount codes.

+### Splash Screen

+- Displays an animated Lottie animation during the app launch.
+- Automatically navigates to the home screen after a 3-second delay.
+- Provides a smooth and engaging introduction to the app.

 ## Technologies Used

 - **Jetpack Compose**: Modern and declarative UI building.